mrisher/smtp-sts/mta-sts.md

 1. Check for a cached policy whose time-since-fetch has not exceeded its `max_age`.
 If none exists, attempt to fetch a new policy (perhaps asynchronously, so as not to block message delivery).
-(Optionally, sending MTAs may unconditionally check for a new policy at this step.)
+Optionally, sending MTAs may unconditionally check for a new policy at this step.
-2. For each candidate MX, in order of MX priority, attempt to deliver the message, enforcing STARTTLS, PKIX certificate validation, and (assuming a policy is present), certificate validation as described in "MX Certificate Validation."
+2. For each candidate MX, in order of MX priority, attempt to deliver the message, enforcing STARTTLS and, assuming a policy is present, PKIX certificate validation, and certificate validation as described in "MX Certificate Validation."
 3. Upon message retries, a message MAY be permanently failed following first checking for the presence of a new policy (as indicated by the `id` field in the `_mta-sts` TXT record).